-38For a detailed breakdown of the effects by each specific age cohort, see Figure VI.
+40For a detailed breakdown of the effects by each specific age cohort, see Figure VI.
 This figure illustrates the estimated impacts of both New Deal relief spending and our depression severity index across finer age cohorts.
 While the effects are particularly pronounced for the youngest cohorts, it is important to note that for cohorts aged 30 and above, the estimates are not statistically different from zero, emphasizing the concentration of impacts among younger individuals.

-39To further account for trends in longevity, these regressions also control for cohort fixed effects.
+41To further account for trends in longevity, these regressions also control for cohort fixed effects.

-accumulate enough to cause individuals to die.
+smaller, and the patterns appear more attenuated compared to younger cohorts.
+This delay in effects likely occurs because health responses to economic shocks take time to accumulate enough to cause individuals to die.
 Schwandt and Von Wachter (2020) document an increasing pattern of mortality effects of the 1982 recession similar to the pattern found here.
 These cumulative and delayed effects are also predicted by the model of Lleras-Muney and Moreau (2022), who simulate how temporary shocks affect cohort mortality profiles among 20-year-olds.

-If we disaggregate the effects by gender, we observe in Appendix Figure A.10 that the magnitude of the effects for men is larger than for women; however, they are not always statistically different.
+If we disaggregate the effects by gender, we observe in Appendix Figure A.11 that the magnitude of the effects for men is larger than for women; however, they are not always statistically different.
 The largest effects for men are observed in 1997 for those who were 6 to 15 years old in 1930, for whom a one-standard-deviation increase in the severity of the Great Depression reduces the probability of survival by 1.13 percentage points, or approximately 3% relative to the mean survival rate of 38.7%.
-For women, the largest effects occur in 2003 for the same age group, where a one-standard-deviation increase in the severity of the Great Depression reduces the probability of survival for women by 0.63 percentage points, or approximately 1.8% relative to the mean survival rate of 36%.4041
+For women, the largest effects occur in 2003 for the same age group, where a one-standard-deviation increase in the severity of the Great Depression reduces the probability of survival for women by 0.63 percentage points, or approximately 1.8% relative to the mean survival rate of 36%.
+4243